huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### How do I install my own R packages?

-If you want to install your own packages, we recoomend to use [Conda](/working-in-your-lab/analytical-tools/conda/) for reliability as `install.packages()` inside R will be unreliable.
+If you want to install your own packages, we recommend to use [Conda](/working-in-your-lab/analytical-tools/conda/) for reliability as `install.packages()` inside R will be unreliable.
 To install a package, run the following code in your [Workbench Terminal](/working-in-your-lab/workbench/faq/#terminal):

 ```bash
 # -- Principal example